danwjoyce/chronosig-www/content/about/_index.md

 A clinician then has to decide:

-  1. how urgently the patient needs to be assessed or examined
+  1. how urgently the patient needs to be seen (for example, for assessment with a clinician)
   2. which group of clinicians, specialty or team would be best suited to help

 ## What is Digital Triage?
+*Updated: 14th April 2022 -- PPI feedback suggested minor changes to language for readability*

 > "Every hour spent in thinking and talking about **whom** to treat, and **how**, and **how long** is being subtracted from the available pool of therapeutic time itself" - Paul E. Meehl (1954) *Clinical versus Statistical Prediction*

 *Digital triage* is an attempt to leverage technology to assist clinicians in triage tasks with the aim to personalise, expedite and improve access to care.  chrono**sig** is designed to improve triage in secondary mental health services by leveraging contemporary machine learning (ML) technology on information contained in large, routinely-collected electronic health record (EHR) data.

 Each patient’s historical electronic health record (EHR) data captures one or more instances (or episodes) of care under mental health services.
-A referral is almost always provided as documentation to help the recieving clinician make a triage decision.
+A referral is almost always provided as documentation to help the clinician reviewing the case make an accurate and timely triage decision.

 chrono**sig** will use natural language processing (NLP) techniques to represent a patient’s longitudinal signature (or ‘fingerprint’) -- capturing their history, signs/symptoms and presenting difficulties -- and then learn associations between these signatures and triage decisions (captured as explicit structured data in patient’s EHR data).
 The aim is to deliver a triage clinical decision support tool (CDST) that takes as input a patient’s referral documentation, utilises existing medical notes (when available) and delivers a suggested triage outcome to assist MDTs.